Stanly5/Test/README.md

 StringDictionary.zh-Hant.xaml | Chinese (Traditional)

 ### Other Languages
-When someone voluntarily supports translation to new language, Raidrive support team would review and add more.
+When someone would voluntarily support translation to other language, please leave a message on Issue.
+Raidrive support team would review it.